 - Three-course dinner each evening.
-A bottle of wine per couple is also included each night, except Bergen.
 Dinner is a light buffet meal at the hotel in Bergen, or you may prefer to sample one of the local restaurants in the town if you would like something more substantial (at your own expense).
 This hotel also serves free pancakes or waffles in the afternoon.

-- An exclusive evening boat cruise to Oye, with dinner at an historic hotel on midsummer’s eve (Day 7).
+- An exclusive evening boat cruise with dinner (Day 9).

 - Lunch at the historic farmstead of Roisheim on Day 11